Fort Lauderdale Parental Right Attorneys

 - Managing the child’s financial situation.

 It is important to note that a court can expand or limit a parent’s rights based on the circumstances of each case.
-A Broward County child custody attorney can advocate for a parent's interests.
+An attorney can advocate for a parent's interests.

 One of the questions that people often ask in a divorce is how they can stay in their child’s life as much as possible after the divorce.
 There is no set formula by which Florida courts determine a timesharing arrangement.
 Instead, a court has discretion to consider a broad set of issues that are designed to promote the child’s well-being and avert any potential negative outcomes that may arise from contact between a parent and the child.

 Navigating issues affecting your parental rights can be confusing, especially if you are experiencing emotional stress about the future of your relationship with your child.
 With over 45 years of experience practicing law in South Florida, Alan Jay Braverman understands exactly what you are going through.
-He assists people in cities such as Fort Lauderdale, Boynton Beach, Hollywood, Pembroke Pines, Tamarac, Weston, Plantation, Pompano Beach, Hallandale Beach, Davie, and Coconut Creek.
-To schedule a consultation regarding a child custody or dependency matter, call us now at 954-237-1777 or contact us online.
+He assists people throughout Broward County.